Recover, Recharge, and Regroup for Fall

 • Have a movie night.

-• Host an outdoor socially distanced movie night.
+• Host a movie night.

 • Host a movie-viewing party with Netflix Party.